TL;DR

 What Is an eCommerce Landing Page?

-A landing page is a single web page for marketing your online store.
-It’s a page that visitors “land on” after clicking a link from an email marketing campaign, social media post, or Google advertisement.
+It is the page a visitor “lands on” after clicking a link from an email marketing campaign, a social post, or a Google ad.

-eCommerce pages encourage shoppers to complete a specific goal, such as making a purchase.
-The landing page matches the shopper’s intent and includes engaging headlines, compelling copy, special offers, customer testimonials, and call to action buttons (CTA buttons).
+The page matches the shopper’s intent and leans on engaging headlines, compelling copy, special offers, customer testimonials, and call to action buttons.

-When our hypothetical shopper lands on the page, they see:
+When they land on the page, they see:

 - A headline matching the ad